learningsimulator/learningsimulator/README.md

 comprises a subject that interacts with an environment.
 The environment presents a stimulus to the subject, and the subject responds with a behavior.
 As a result, the environment presents the next stimulus that the subject responds to, and so on.
-See \autoref{fig:system-fig}.
+See Figure 1.

 <!---
 ![The subject and the world can be seen as two interacting dynamical systems,